Nagoya Japan MaxiCourse Curriculum

 • Gather clinical data related to the patient’s oral health.

 2. Introduction to Diagnosis and Treatment Planning.
+Objectives:

-• To recognize and incorporate an interdisciplinary approach to treatment
+• To recognize and incorporate an interdisciplinary approach to treatment planning.
+Outcomes: The participants will be able:

 • To provide medical evaluation of implant patients.